 Professional Golf Management (PGM)

-Program must provide a copy of their GHIN scores from their local facility documenting a handicap of 12 or below.
+Students must provide a copy of their GHIN scores from their local facility documenting a handicap of 12 or below.
 Students may provide documentation of successfully passing the PGA Playing Ability Test (PAT) but GHIN scores with handicap verification must be submitted along with the PAT documentation.
+A letter of recommendation from the student's gold coach or a PGA professional must also be sent.
+Handicap verification and the letter of recommendation must be submitted directly to the PGM office when the application is submitted to Undergraduate Admissions.
 Documentation and questions should be directed to the PGM office: Tel.
 919-515-8792, email: firstname.lastname@example.org.Back To Top

 Two-Year Agricultural Institute

 Requirements for admission to the Agricultural Institute, a two-year terminal program, include graduation from high school with a 2.0 minimum grade point average or successful completion of the high school equivalency examination administered by the State Department of Public Instruction, and one letter of recommendation.
 SAT scores are not required.
 Course work is not transferable to the four-year degree programs.
 Completion of course work in the Agricultural Institute leads to an Associate of Applied Science (A.A.S.) degree.Back To Top

 Applicants for admission as freshmen must submit scores from the SAT or the ACT Assessment.
 The ACT Assessment must include the Writing Test.
 Applicants’ scores must be sent directly from the testing service to NC State.
 (SAT Code #5496,ACT code #3164) Prospective students may find more information and applications for the tests online: www.collegeboard.com or www.act.org.Back To Top

 Advanced Placement (AP)/ International Baccalaureate (IB)/ College Level Examination (CLEP)